 For example, some people practice the metabolic confusion diet by alternating between “high-calorie” days and “low-calorie” days every other day, whereas others may go a week at a time at each of the two caloric levels.

-Still others might just have one high-calorie day per week with the rest of the days falling in the low-calorie zone.
+Still, others might just have one high-calorie day per week, with the rest of the days falling in the low-calorie zone.

-Most of the time, people consume at least 2,000 calories or more per day on high-calorie days and approximately 1,200 calories or so on low-calorie days, but it depends on the body size, preferences, and weight loss goals of the individual as well as how strict or disciplined they are in their approach to dieting.
+Most of the time, people consume at least 2,000 calories or more per day on high-calorie days and approximately 1,200 calories or so on low-calorie days.

-In the absence of these stipulations, it’s reasonable to assume that following the physical activity guidelines for adults set forth by the Centers of Disease Control and Prevention (CDC) and the UK Government, which are to get 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity exercise per week, is advisable.
+In the absence of these stipulations, it’s reasonable to assume that following the physical activity level guidelines for adults set forth by the Centers for Disease Control and Prevention8Physical Activity Guidelines for Americans | health.gov. (n.d.).
+Health.gov. https://health.gov/our-work/nutrition-physical-activity/physical-activity-guidelines (CDC) and the UK Government,9Department of Health and Social Care.
+(2023, March 24).
+Physical activity guidelines.
+GOV.UK. https://www.gov.uk/government/collections/physical-activity-guidelines, which are to get 150 minutes of moderate-intensity workouts or 75 minutes of vigorous-intensity workouts per week, is advisable.

-This gives dieters the ultimate freedom in food choices, but can make for an unhealthy diet.
+This gives dieters the ultimate freedom in food choices but can make for an unhealthy diet.

 Monday: Low-calorie day (1,400 calories)